BakerSwenson/react-express-mongo-starter/readme.markdown

 # what's coming next?
-- contact form with submission to mongodb
+- ~~contact form with submission to mongodb~~
+- clear contact placeholder text fields on focus
+- add footer component
+- add some images to make things look a little prittier

 # contributing